-CAUTION: Stove is heavy (50 to 85 lbs.)
-In addition, when handling any sheet metal products, be aware that there may be sharp edges or burrs.
+CAUTION: Stove is heavy (100 #) In addition, when handling any sheet metal products, be aware that there may be sharp edges or burrs.
 Although we make every effort to eliminate any sharp edges, please use caution when handling any metal parts.
 Remember to always allow the stove to completely cool down before performing any maintenance.